“I Hid in a Closet: Part Three”

 “You’re in front of people all the time!”
 I pep talk in the shower.

-Oh, side note—As a teenager, my mom pulled my therapist (a different therapist) (I’ve had a lot of therapists) (I hope our 2021 home artificial intelligence systems are programmed with therapy scripts and comedy skits in them) aside and asked her, “Is it normal for teenagers to play-pretend conversions in the shower?”
+As a teenager, my mom pulled my therapist aside (a different therapist) (I’ve had a lot of therapists) (I hope our 2021 home artificial intelligence systems are programmed with therapy scripts and comedy skits in them), asking her, “Is it normal for teenagers to play-pretend conversions in the shower?”

 Another characteristic of children and some adults with Asperger’s syndrome is to vocalize their thoughts, commenting on their own actions or giving monologues without needing a listener.
 A characteristic of all young children is to vocalize their thoughts as they play alone or with others.
 By the time they start school, however, they have learned to keep their thoughts to themselves.
 Eventually, talking to oneself is considered by some members of the public as a sign of mental disturbance.
 Children with Asperger’s syndrome may continue to vocalize their thoughts many years after one would expect them to internalize them.
 This often disrupts the attention of other children in the class, and may lead to their being teased when they talk to themselves while alone in the playground.
 The child may also fail to hear the instruction of the teacher because he or she is too engrossed in a personal ‘conversion.’